alexwlchan/alexwlchan.net/src/_posts/2017/2017-07-18-listing-s3-keys.md

 This function absorbs all the messiness of dealing with the S3 API, and I can focus on actually using the keys.
 Although S3 isn't actually a traditional filesystem, it behaves in very similar ways -- and this function helps close the gap.

-{% update 2018-01-20 %}
+{% update 2019-07-03 %}
-  I've been running this code in production for a while now, and uncovered a few problems.
+  In the two years since I wrote this post, I've fixed a couple of bugs, made the code more efficient, and started using [paginators](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/paginators.html) to make it simpler.
-  If you want to use it, I'd recommend using the [updated version](/2018/01/listing-s3-keys-redux/).
+  If you want to use it, I'd recommend using the [updated version](/2019/07/listing-s3-keys/).
 {% endupdate %}

 [boto3]: https://github.com/boto/boto3